 What is truly important is the child and how she learns at her own pace in her environment.

+There are many reasons to love Montessori.
 In this post, we will discuss why we enjoy teaching Montessori at home, as well as provide you with a list of wonderful Montessori resources to get you started.

 Why We Love to Teach Montessori at Home